rsksmart/rootstock-integration-tests/README.md

 <details open>
   <summary>Java 8</summary>
     - install java the x86 version to be used with rossetta in case of ARM arch (1.8, 11 and 17 can be used).

+    - Or simply download it and update the `JAVA_BIN_PATH` variable in the `.env` file to point to the path of the `java` binary.
+See `.env-example`.
+This is helpful when you don't want to fully install a specific version of Java in your system.
+This way, you can use any Java version downloaded without really installing it.
+If not specified, the `java` in the environment will be used.
 </details>

 <details open>